rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

 # tzLib_201
-	Is an advanced code sample.
-It demonstrates
+	**Is an advanced code sample that demonstrates:**
-		-	How the time zone ID be changed while the device is running
+		* How the time zone ID be changed while the device is running
-		-	How we can emulate DST changes for application testing
+		* How we can emulate DST changes for application testing
-		-   How to access the data that tzLib downloads
+		* How to access the data that tzLib downloads

   **_A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT_**